klpod221/lesson-plan/PHP/Part4.md

     }

     /**
-     * Hiển thị form sửa thông tin người dùng
+     * Show the form for editing the specified user
      */
     public function edit($id)
     {